 In "To See What is Persuasive," I demonstrate how the most compelling and sometimes troubling forms of political persuasion are enacted when speakers, writers, performers, and activists invite up to see and feel through processes of imaginative and affective engagement.

-Since coming to CWRU, I have taught undergraduate and graduate courses in visual rhetoric, scientific and technical communication, rhetoric of science and medicine, gender and queer studies, and new media studies as well as engineering communication and science-themed composition courses.
+Since coming to CWRU, I have taught undergraduate and graduate courses in rhetorical theory, visual rhetoric, scientific and technical communication, gender and queer studies, new media studies, and the rhetoric of science and medicine as well as science-themed writing courses.